 There are few places where fingers of the Google hegemony don’t reach and this isn’t one of them.
 The Google Photos app is a cloud storage app where you can upload as many photos and videos as you want.
 The only downside is that the images and video will be compressed in Google’s High Quality setting.
 However, the app is also capable of seeing your device folders to view any stuff that you haven’t uploaded.
 This is a great app that most people use anyway, but its secondary functionality means that having another gallery app is essentially redundant.
 If you use Google Photos, you might as well use it as your gallery app too.
 Google has a super stripped down version of this for lower end devices as well.

 Price: Free / $3.99

 Memoria Photo Gallery is one of the newer gallery apps on the list.
 This one features a good level of customization, generally smooth performance, and even some security features.
 You get themes, fingerprint authentication, and you can even hide albums you don’t want.
 The app also comes with an encrypted vault and various view modes.
 It seems to tick all of the boxes, although the app still has the occasional bug here and there.
-It’s a standout new option in a gallery apps scene that doesn’t see a lot of new apps anymore.
+The developers are in a bit of a rough patch with this one, but when it works, it works really well.